-- 11. The TEC allocates funding under this funding mechanism for the relevant eligible programmes, credentials and activities that are specified in a TEO's investment plan. - 12.
-For the purposes of calculating the value of a TEO's approved funding under this funding mechanism, the TEC must use a metric comprising: - a. the number of valid domestic enrolments, measured in equivalent full-time learner units (EFTLs); and - b. the programmes or credentials, and their component parts, in which learners are enrolled, and the assigned delivery classifications, funding categories, and funding rates of those programmes and component parts.
+- 11. The TEC allocates funding under this funding mechanism for the relevant eligible programmes, micro-credentials and activities that are specified in a TEO's investment plan. - 12.
+For the purposes of calculating the value of a TEO's approved funding under this funding mechanism, the TEC must use a metric comprising: - a. the number of valid domestic enrolments, measured in equivalent full-time student units (EFTS); and - b. the programmes or micro-credentials, and their component parts, in which learners are enrolled, and the assigned delivery classifications, funding categories, and funding rates of those programmes and component parts.